nidrissi/web/content/misc/a2b/src/features/Help/faq.md

 ### How (does it work)?

-It is mainly written in TypeScript, using React, Redux (+ React Redux & Redux Toolkit), React Router, the Bootstrap framework, and FontAwesome for the icons.
+It is mainly written in TypeScript, using React, Redux (+ React Redux & Redux Toolkit), React Router, TailwindCSS, and FontAwesome for the icons.

 ### Where (is it hosted)?